codewithshek/Basic-c-programming-problems/C Program to display good morning, good afternoon, good night when time is entered/README.md

 Write a C Program to display

+Good Morning when time is between 05:00 to 11:00

-Good After Noon when time is between 13 to 20
+Good After Noon when time is between 12:00 to 15:00

-Good Night when time is between 21 to 8
+Good Evening when time is between 16:00 to 20:00

-Good Morning when time is between 9 to 12
+Good Night when time is between 20:00 to 05:00

-when time is entered from user
+when time is entered from user without using <time.h> library